 At one time Rocco Fazzolari had bit parts in low-budget New York City crime movies.
 Little did people know that for a long time he starred in his own real-life version.
-Yesterday, on September 26, Fazzolari, former president of United Industrial and Service Employees Union Local 122, pleaded guilty in Manhattan federal court to three counts of embezzlement related to his theft of a combined more than $1.3 million in funds from the New York City-based union and a related benefit plan.
+Yesterday, on September 26, Fazzolari, former president of United Industrial and Service Employees Union Local 122, pleaded guilty in Manhattan federal court to three counts of embezzlement related to his theft of a combined more than $1.3 million in funds from the East Meadow (Long Island), N.Y.-based union and a related benefit plan.
 Under the terms of the plea agreement, he will forfeit $941,828, pay additional restitution, and refrain from engaging in union-related activity for 13 years.
 The plea follows a joint investigation by the U.S. Labor Department’s Office of Labor-Management Standards, Office of Inspector General and Employee Benefits Security Administration.

 Fazzolari faces a maximum of 15 years in prison at sentencing, set for January 28.
 Federal officials are confident that justice has been done.
 “Rocco Fazzolari abused his position as the president of a labor union to line his own pockets,” said U.S. Attorney Geoffrey Berman.
 “As he admitted today, he embezzled funds and engaged in a kickback scheme that cost an employee benefit plan – which was established to provide medical care for union members – more than $1 million.
 Our office is committed to prosecuting those who misuse positions of trust for their own gain.”
 Michael Mikulka, Special Agent-in-Charge for the Labor Department’s Office of Inspector General, remarked: “While president of a labor union, Rocco Fazzolari stole union assets to pay for lavish personal items, including designer clothing, spa treatments, and a second vehicle for his family, betraying the members of the union.”